Challenges and Trends in Egocentric Vision: A Survey: Hybrid Understanding Tasks

 \subsection{Video Question Answering}

-The Egocentric Video Question Answering (Ego-VQA) task is a cross-modal task aimed at generating corresponding answers by understanding the content of egocentric videos in conjunction with natural language questions, shown in Fig. \ref{VQA}.
-This task requires models to handle inputs from both visual and linguistic modalities and produce outputs in the form of language or references to specific parts of the video.
+Egocentric Video Question Answering (Ego-VQA) is a cross-modal task that requires generating answers by jointly understanding egocentric videos and natural language questions, as shown in Fig.~\ref{VQA}.
+Input modalities include vision and text, and outputs are typically natural language or video-referenced responses.

-In terms of task format, Ego-VQA can be mainly divided into two categories: closed-ended QA based on candidate answer selection and open-ended free-generation QA.
-The former formalizes the question as a classification or retrieval task, selecting the most appropriate answer from a given set of candidate answers, typically evaluated using \textit{metrics} such as accuracy.
-The latter is more challenging, requiring models to generate natural language answers in an open domain.
-This not only demands a deep understanding of visual content but also robust language generation capabilities, usually assessed using language metrics such as ROUGE or human evaluation.